Published on14th May, 2019, in Support

 Pedal Britain's advice is based on a very simple but adaptable assumption:

-If you cycle 100 miles per week in the 12 weeks leading up to the tour > you will be fit enough to complete LEJOG.
+If you cycle 100+ miles per week which must include longer rides and plenty of elevation in the 16 weeks leading up to the tour > you should be fit enough to complete LEJOG.

-This 100 miles can be in any configuration that fits your life and anything that you do beyond this, just makes everything that bit more comfortable.
+This 100+ miles should fit around your life and anything that you do beyond this, just makes everything that bit more comfortable.

 The Key to Success?